14 Top-Rated Things to Do in Ridgefield, CT

 4. Watch a Flick at The Prospector Theater

 A beloved institution, The Prospector Theater is a movie house with a twist.
 Run by a non-profit organization, this charming cinema employs people with disabilities.
-These fabulous employees are dubbed "Prospects," and are "encouraged to sparkle, shine, and transform (their) passions into professions."
+These fabulous employees (and trust us, they really are fabulous) are dubbed "Prospects," and are "encouraged to sparkle, shine, and transform (their) passions into professions."

 The building, which was once home to the original Ridgefield Playhouse, the town's first movie theater, is wheelchair accessible.
 Service dogs are welcome, and sensory screenings are available, as are descriptive narrative headsets, mobility seats, and closed caption cup holder devices.